Steroids, corticosteroids, prednisone.*

 That was my first experience with prednisone and I’ve hated it and loved it ever since.

 Without prednisone, many of us would be crippled, in agony, suffocating or dead.
 I’ve been able to live a functional life because of steroids but I’ve suffered from them, too.

-Twice my body became dependent on the steroid which meant every time my doctor (a new one whom I adore with all my heart) tried to get me off my kidneys would relapse.
-That meant I was on prednisone for years.
+But there were many times my body became dependent on the steroid, which meant every time my doctor (whom I adore with all my heart) tried to get me off, my kidneys would relapse.
+That meant I was on prednisone for years at a time.
 Brody wrote:

 high blood pressure